-While you’re at home, set your thermostat to a high but comfortable temperature to keep you cool.
-When you leave or if you’re asleep, you can increase the temperature slightly higher.
+While you’re at home, set your thermostat to a high (but comfortable) temperature to keep you cool.
+When you leave or if you’re asleep, you can increase the temperature by just a couple degrees.
 Raising your thermostat’s temperature can save at least 10% per year.
 The smaller the temperature difference between outside and inside, the lower your overall power bill will be.
-Don’t set your thermostat to a lower temperature than normal.
-Your home won’t cool quicker, and it could result in a higher bill.
+Don’t set your thermostat to a drastically lower temperature.
+Your home won’t cool quicker, and it could result in a higher electricity bill.

-A clean air conditioner is more effective than a dirty one.
+A clean air conditioning unit is more effective than a dirty one.
 If you’re reading this and can’t remember the last time you cleaned your a/c unit, it’s probably time you should.
 Filters, coils, and fins should be maintained to help a unit run efficiently and properly.
 Ideally, your a/c unit should be serviced at least once or twice per year.
 But, filters should be changed frequently—replacing a dirty filter can lower your air conditioner’s energy consumption by 5-15%.
 Most HVAC companies recommend changing your air filter every 90 days.
 That can change based on your location, if you have pets, and your equipment’s age.